Intervue/Data-structures-algorithms-for-interviews/README.md

 ### Trees (methods that can be applied)

 - Recursion is used more often than not in case of trees to implement anything.
+- Preorder traversal can give the path from top to any node.
+- Sometimes it is good to store the path in an array to solve some algos
+- For level order traversal queue is used.
+Each time parent is pushed, then when popping the parent its children are pushed on the queue
+- Most questions in trees involve doing the core algo on the LST and then on the RST and in the end using recursion getting the desired result.
+- In  a tree sometimes, if two pointers are to be returned for a DLL, we return only one and make the other point to the one that is also required so that we can get it using the one that is returned.
+Refer to question7 method2

 # Topic0: Programming Questions